stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

 .. function:: GET /test

    Tests connectivity and authentication to the stackptr API.

+   Useful to see if the API key provided to your app is correct.

-   Returns the username that the API key is for.
+   Returns the username that the API key is for, but what exactly is returned will likely change.

+CSRF
+====

+.. function:: GET /csrf

+	Returns a CSRF token.
+All requests made with API keys are exempt from CSRF checks, so you'll only need this to POST to /login and create an API key for your app yourself.

+	This is not the recommended way of doing it, and this function may be removed in future.

 Update location
 ===============